 This past winter, Panzini was selected to participate in the Major League Baseball Player Development Pipeline, which recognized 80 of the top players in the high school Class of 2021 and invited them to a showcase in Santa Clara, California.
 That event has since been canceled, but it has not prevented his stock from soaring ahead of his senior season.
 Following his ace’s performance in Alabama, RBC head coach Buddy Hausmann has been fielding frequent emails and calls from Major League scouts looking for information about when Panzini is pitching and how to watch him in action during a time in which competition is still sparse.

-Panzini said he pitched a game with his 9ers Baseball Club travel team just to get work in and watched as 15-to-20 scouts gathered behind home plate at a Hunterdon County field to watch him.
+Panzini said he pitched a game in July with his 9ers Baseball Club travel team just to get work in and watched as 15-to-20 scouts gathered behind home plate at a Hunterdon County field to watch him.
 According to Panzini, he hit a personal best 97 miles-per-hour with his fastball, which he found out in talking with some of the scouts after his outing.

 During the second week of July, Panzini was tentatively scheduled to pitch for RBC’s entrant in the Last Dance World Series High School Tournament, but Hausmann erred on the side of caution knowing that Panzini’s selection to the Perfect Game All-American game was imminent.